 For more information, contact our Limb Preservation and Amputation Prevention Program Director Jamie Beffort, RN at (512) 323-5873.

-Many factors place people at risk for amputation or loss of limb.
-Our program offers advanced techniques for treating limb threatening conditions or diseases.
+Many factors place people at risk for amputation or loss of a limb.
+Our program offers advanced techniques for treating limb threatening conditions or diseases with the goal of amputation prevention.
 These conditions or diseases include: